British Ironworks Centre & Shropshire Sculpture Park

 The British Ironworks Centre & Shropshire Sculpture Park is a forge, silversmiths and sculpture park with a large showroom near Oswestry in Shropshire, England.
 The centre is famous for its safari park of sculptures, mostly in metal, and its gorilla made entirely of spoons.
 The centre is located on the A5 road 5 km south east of Oswestry town.

 On site, the centre has a shop, café, forge, silversmiths, clock repairer, sculpture park and falconry.

 History

 In 2013, the centre was asked to create four iron pavilions to celebrate the anniversary of Queen Elizabeth II's coronation.
 The order came from Buckingham Palace, and the pavilions would be used as entrances to the celebrations being held in its gardens.

-The centre have also handcrafted steel forget-me-nots for a charity fundraiser for a local hospice.
+The centre have also handcrafted steel forget-me-nots for a charity fundraiser for a Shropshire hospice, the Severn.
 One thousand of the steel flowers were unveiled in April 2016, and a hasty re-order was required when the first batch of 1,000 sold out within hours.